NeurodataWithoutBorders/nwb-guide/docs/tutorials/single_session.rst

   The status of the Subject information will update in real-time as you fill out the form.

-This dataset will also have **Ecephys** metadata extracted from the SpikeGLX source data.
+This dataset will also have **Ecephys** metadata extracted from the SpikeGLX source data, though we aren't interested in modifying this information at the moment.

 .. figure:: ../assets/tutorials/single/metadata-ecephys.png
   :align: center